-In New Zealand, KiwiSaver schemes are regulated by the Financial Markets Authority (FMA) to ensure schemes are competitive and are in a member’s best interest.
+In New Zealand, KiwiSaver schemes are regulated by the Financial Markets Authority (FMA) to ensure they are competitive and in members’ best interests.

-Not all schemes are created equal though; you’ll need to take into consideration a number of factors, such as performance, risk levels, management fees and special features like ethical and social investment offers.
+Not all schemes are created equal, though.
+You need to take into consideration factors such as: performance, risk levels, management fees and special features, like ethical and social investment offers.

-As mentioned above, if you haven’t made an active decision into which scheme you’d like to be enrolled into, you’ll either be automatically enrolled into your employer’s chosen scheme or into a default scheme.
+As mentioned above, if you haven’t made an active decision about which scheme you want to join, you’ll either be automatically enrolled into your employer’s chosen scheme or into a default scheme.

 What are the different KiwiSaver fund types?

-A low risk fund type that typically invests in bank deposits and other fixed interest investments.
+A low-risk fund that typically invests in bank deposits and other fixed-interest investments.

-A low to medium risk fund that invests in a high proportion in bank deposits and fixed interest investments, and a lower proportion in growth assets such as shares and property.
+A low- to medium-risk fund that invests in a high proportion of bank deposits and fixed-interest investments, and a lower proportion of growth assets, such as shares and property.

-A medium to high risk fund type that invests in a high proportion of shares and property with a lower level of bank deposits and fixed interest.
+A medium- to high-risk fund that invests in a high proportion of shares and property, with a lower level of bank deposits and fixed interest.